Wilmington, NC Workers' Compensation Benefits Attorney

 When It Really Matters - Contact Rhine Law Firm, P.C.

-We invite you to contact our Wilmington workers' compensation benefits attorneys at (910) 772-9960 or toll free at (866) 772-9960 for a free initial consultation with one of our experienced lawyers regarding your legal needs.
+We invite you to contact our North Carolina workers' compensation benefits attorneys at (910) 772-9960 or toll-free at (866) 772-9960 for a free initial consultation with one of our experienced lawyers regarding your legal needs.
 Our law office hours are Monday through Friday from 8:30 a.m. to 5 p.m.
 Evening and weekend appointments are available upon request.
 We offer Spanish interpretation and translation services.

 “They worked hard for me after I was involved in an auto accident.
 I appreciate their efforts and making me feel like family.”